rohankishore/Aura-Text/README.md

 # Donate

-Donate to Aura Text and get a custom Aura Text designed for you (ABOVE 100INR OR $1), with custom colors, splash screens, fonts etc. [DONATE 💝](https://auratext-donate.carrd.co/)
+Donate to Aura Text and get a custom Aura Text designed for you (ABOVE 100INR OR $1), with custom colors, splash screens, fonts etc. [Buy Me a Coffee ☕](https://www.buymeacoffee.com/auratext)

 ## Table of Contents